smol-ai/developer/readme.md

 python main_no_modal.py YOUR_PROMPT_HERE
 ```

+If no command line argument is given, **and** the file `prompt.md` exists, the main function will automatically use the `prompt.md` file.
+All other command line arguments are left as default. *this is handy for those using the "run" function on a `venv` setup in PyCharm for Windows, where no opportunity is given to enter command line arguments.
+Thanks [@danmenzies](https://github.com/smol-ai/developer/pull/55)*

 ## usage: smol debugger

 *this is a beta feature, very very MVP, just a proof of concept really*